rogama25/rogama25/README.md

 Hey!
-I'm a Computer Science student and here I have some of the projects I made.
+I'm a Computer Science student and here I upload some of the projects I make.

 Currently I mainly program in Python, but I also know some C, Java and I'm learning web technologies and Rust!